Hydrogen Fuel News

 The solar PV panels power the coaches’ comforts.

+The solar energy panels that have been installed on the roofs of the coaches, power lights, fans and mobile charging points.
 The solar panels were developed by the Indian Railway Organization for Alternate Fuels (IROAF), and most of the panels have been manufactured in India by CEL Ltd. These solar panels were also fitted on diesel-electric multiple unit trains (DEMU) trains back in 2017, reported the Financial Express.
+After the renewable power project proved to be a success on these coaches, an official statement said that it was believed solar power could also benefit the railway’s mainline coaches to provide comfort to passengers.
+As such, four passenger trains received solar PV panels on their rooftops.

 The coaches have also been fitted with sensors to track solar energy generation.